 Research on the transfer problem tries to predict the economic effects of a unilateral, international transfer, generally among governments.
-Although it dates back to the nine-teenth century, the debate about these effects became best known with the Keynes-Ohlin controversy in the 1929 Economic Journal, which concerned German reparations after the 1914-1918 war.
-While this debate focused on the effects on the donor, more recent research has turned to development aid and been concerned with the effects on the recipient.
+Although it dates back to the nineteenth century, the debate about these effects became best known with the Keynes-Ohlin controversy in the 1929 Economic Journal, which concerned German reparations after the 1914-1918 war.
+This debate focused mainly on the effects on the donor, while more recent research has turned to development aid and been concerned with the effects on the recipient.
 Despite the transfer problem's widespread appearance in textbooks on international economics, though, there are very few quantitative studies of the effects of transfers, and none that uses a general equilibrium model that jointly predicts the terms of trade, the current account, welfare, and other macroeconomic variables.

 Our goal in this paper is to study the dynamic effects of a transfer, for two reasons.
 First, a transfer can be thought of as an experiment which should shed light on the way to build models in open-economy macroeconomics.
 For example, the response of the current account to the transfer may help us assess the intertemporal approach to the current account or the related question of how to model market incompleteness or limits on international risk-sharing.
-Similarly, the response of prices to the transfer should be informative about general equilibrium models of the terms of trade (footnote: A standard reference on the intertemporal approach to the current account is Obstfeld and Rogoff 1995.
-See Backus, Kehoe and Kydland 1994a,b for modeling terms of trade movements.).
+Similarly, the response of prices to the transfer should be informative about general equilibrium models of the terms of trade.1

 Second, transfers play important roles in economic history.
-The specific transfer we study - the Franco-Prussian war indemnity - was blamed by popular historians for everything from the German stock market crash of 1873 to slow population growth in France.
+The specific transfer we study - the Franco-Prussian War indemnity - was blamed by popular historians for everything from the German stock market crash of 1873 to slow population growth in France.
 We embed the transfer in a general equilibrium model with other shocks to try to isolate the effects of the transfer.
 Historical transfers generally followed wars.
 Identifying the economic effects of the transfer or reparations requires that we control for other shocks, such as those to government spending during wartime.

-We argue below that the use of a standard dynamic general equilibrium open economy framework can contribute substantially to understanding the effect of the Franco-Prussian

-War Indemnity.
-Using data from France over during the 1860's and 1870's, we can observe the historical evolution of the key macroeconomic aggregates, including GDP, Net Exports, and the Terms of Trade.
-We are also able to isolate a some of the key shocks during this period, including but not exclusively the transfer payment shock.
+We argue below that a standard, open-economy, dynamic, general equilibrium model can contribute substantially to understanding the effect of the Franco-Prussian War indemnity.
+Using data from France during the 1860s and 1870s, we document the historical evolution of the key macroeconomic aggregates, including GDP, net exports, and the terms of trade.
+We also are able to isolate some of the key shocks during this period, including - but not exclusively - the transfer payment shock.
 While the transfer payment represented a huge macroeconomic shock to the French economy, the evidence suggests that there were other large shocks at the time.
 We have enough data to identify shocks to government spending (fiscal policy) and to aggregate productivity.
-Using these shocks, we can construct the model prediction for the sample paths of the French economy.
+Using these shocks, we can construct the model's predictions for the sample paths of the French economy.

-We find that the model is very successful in accounting the for the historical sample paths of the main macroeconomic aggregates.
+The model is quite successful in accounting for the historical sample paths of the main macroeconomic aggregates.
 Both sets of shocks are necessary in this accounting, however.
 The transfer shock alone can account for the movements in the terms of trade and net exports, but cannot provide an adequate account of the path of GDP and aggregate consumption.
 On the other hand, fiscal and productivity shocks provide a reasonable account of the path of GDP and consumption, but fail to account for the movements in the terms of trade and net exports in the 1871-1874 period.
 But when we combine the transfer shock and fiscal and productivity shocks, we find that the model does a good job in accounting for all these macroeconomic aggregates.